 At the end of this training, we all returned to our respective barracks to perform our new duties.
 With our quartermaster, we had different duties, for example we were responsible for transporting food to our comrades in the field, and we had to go shopping for the company or prepare the pay.
-During week 7 of our recruit school, we all had an interview with the Major to find out whether we were considering staying in the army or not.

 For me, it was almost normal to want to continue the adventure as a quartermaster.
 I wanted above all to serve my country, as my grandfather had done in the French army, he had unfortunately passed away a week before I took up my duties.
 My grandfather had been very proud that I had joined the army, he often told me what he had experienced during the war, as you can imagine, life was not always rosy.

 From week 10 to week 21, I had the opportunity to replace our quartermaster as a regular soldier.
 As a reminder, the quartermaster takes care of various tasks, he manages the secretariat, and he buys food with the kitchen’s chef, distributes the field post, and also manages all the financial aspects of the troop’s life.
 By serving as a soldier in this capacity, I have gained additional experience that will certainly be useful to me in civilian life.

 Throughout these 21 weeks, I have been able to meet fantastic people from different parts of Switzerland, it is also there that you realize the army is introducing you to new people, where your network of contacts is growing.
 You meet people you’ll probably see again in civilian life, and who knows, you may even work with some of them.